FCC Proposes Rules to Enable Wireless Communications for Uncrewed Aircraft Systems

 On January 4, 2022, the Federal Communications Commission (FCC or Commission) released a Notice of Proposed Rulemaking (NPRM).
 The NPRM seeks comment on proposed rules to enable wireless communications for unmanned1 aircraft system (UAS) use of the 5030-5091 MHz band (the C-band), alongside other UAS-related spectrum issues.
 The NPRM launches a proceeding that stakeholders across the UAS industry have supported for several years.
 Of note, the FCC proposes to accommodate both networked (beyond line-of-sight) and non-networked (line-of-sight) UAS command and control communications in the C-band, to utilize a dynamic frequency management system for the non-networked spectrum, and to enable non-networked operations to be licensed by rule.
 As for non-C-band-related issues, the Commission seeks comment on the feasibility of making flexible use spectrum bands and certain aeronautical mobile bands (117.975 MHz -137 MHz) available for UAS communications.

 The NPRM tees up numerous questions related to these proposals, and affords UAS stakeholders an important opportunity to inform the FCC about the spectrum needs of the industry and the regulatory frameworks that will best enable operators to make use of that spectrum.
-Comments are due 30 days after publication in the Federal Register, which could be anywhere from several days to several weeks after the release date, January 4, 2023.
-Reply comments will be due 60 days after Federal Register publication.
+Comments are due March 9, 2023, and reply comments are due on April 10, 2023.

 The NPRM seeks comment on proposed C-band rules for drone command and control.